This is for all those struggling to find the light, and for all those who remind us we can.

-Jenny, the lady running the workshop, walked us down in the cold and wind to a little spring in a field where we cut reeds (with the owner’s permission) to make a Brigid’s Cross.
+Jenny, the lady running the workshop at Magenta Arts, walked us down in the cold and wind to a little spring in a field where we cut reeds (with the owner’s permission) to make a Brigid’s Cross.
 I’ve never made one before.
 It was a wonderful skill to learn and we’ll try to make one every year now.
 It really gave a sense that the seasons are changing.
 The cross hangs over the threshold of the door, symbolising protection and renewal, hidden potential, awakening and life-force stirring.

 A little more practice to get the squares more square but great first attempts